 2011-12: Hayden joined the USA National Team Development Program in Ann Arbor, Michigan, skating for the NDTP’s U17 team.
 In 55 games he scored 11 goals with 15 assists with 65 penalty minutes and he had two assists in the NDTP U17 team’s two-game USHL playoff series with Dubuque.
 In five games at the 2012 U17 World Hockey Challenge he had 1 assist and in four games at the Four Nations Tournament in Russia he had 2 assists.
 Hayden had 2 goals with 1 assist in three games as the USA U17 team finished first in the 2012 U18 Vlad Dzurilla Tournament.

-2012-13: Hayden skated for the NTDP's U18 team after recovering from an early season injury and skated for the USA's silver medal team at the 2013 U18 World Junior Championship.
+2012-13: Hayden skated for the NTDP’s U18 team after recovering from an early season injury and skated for the USA’s silver medal team at the 2013 U18 World Junior Championship.
 In 53 games he scored 17 goals with 17 assists, tying Tyler Motte for the team lead with six game-winning goals.
 Hayden was third on the team with 80 penalty minutes.
 In seven games at the WJC he scored 1 goal with 1 assist and was plus-three with 6 penalty minutes.
 The USA lost to Canada, 3-2, in the gold medal game.
-After being ranked 59th amongst North American skaters in Central Scouting's mid-term rankings, Hayden was ranked 29th in the final rankings and was selected by Chicago in the third round (74th overall) in the 2013 NHL Draft.
+After being ranked 59th amongst North American skaters in Central Scouting’s mid-term rankings, Hayden was ranked 29th in the final rankings and was selected by Chicago in the third round (74th overall) in the 2013 NHL Draft.

 John Hayden is a center with many of the tools NHL teams look for in the draft.
 He has the size, skills, and aggressive temperament to develop into a top-nine power forward.
 Drafted as a center by the Blackhawks in 2013, he has played primarily on the right wing in his two seasons at Yale.
 He is equally comfortable carrying the puck or finishing the play, Hayden is especially effective around the net.
 He does not shy away from throwing his weight around and has the capacity to be a force in the physical game.
 Skating is still an area in need of improvement for Hayden as well as continuing to develop his overall game.